- Mistakes in the Name.

 Multiple Applications

 This is a big one — turning in multiple applications in hopes it would increase your child’s chances of being selected.
 First of all, it causes system duplicates or the deletion of information.
-Secondly, it can come across as desperate or unorganized, and casting professionals may get an impression that it will be complicated to work with you.
-If you haven't heard back on your submission within a week, then maybe consider submitting the application again, but definitely don't do it twice within a few days.
+Secondly, it can come across as desperate or unorganized, and casting professionals may get the impression that it will be complicated to work with you.
+If you haven't heard back on your submission within a week, consider submitting the application again, but don't do it twice within a few days.

 Sending in too many photos or videos